piuppi/Proof-of-Concepts/AudimexEE/README.md

 #### Before **14.1.1** version is vulnerable to **SQL Injection**.
 An attacker with limited privileges (auditor profile) can achieve a SQL injection via 'object_path' parameters, using a payload for trigger a error-based or boolean-based blind, that can lead in data leakage.
 - Link to **[SQL Injection](SQLInjection.md)**

-#### Before **14.1.1** version is vulnerable to Reflected XSS (Cross-Site-Scripting), allows remote attackers to inject arbitrary web script or HTML via '**action, cargo and panel**' parameters, that can lead in data leakage if you don't set the recommended security configuration parameter "unique_error_numbers".
+#### Before **14.1.1** is vulnerable to Reflected XSS (Cross-Site-Scripting) if you don't set the recommended security configuration parameter "unique_error_numbers", allows remote attackers to inject arbitrary web script or HTML via 'action, cargo and panel' parameters, that can lead in data leakage

 - Link to **[Reflected XSS](Reflected-XSS.md)**

 ### Timeline